jlokimlin/rice_timer_app/README.md

 # **Rice Timer**

-This is my rice timer project, where I get to practice Android development and develop something free and practical for home cooks.
+This Android project is a simple, free, and practical timer for home cooks.
+The app utilizes the Android AlarmClock API added in KitKat to set timers in your native clock app.

 ## Reporting bugs/requesting features
 Please file bugs and suggestions as Github issues.